-In this series of tutorials we demonstrate some modelling practices that we recommend you follow when developing any mathematical model.
-The key principles are modularity, reuse, and reproducibility - we demonstrate those here using the tool OpenCOR and the CellML and SED-ML exchange formats, but the principles are valid across the spectrum of computational physiology.
+In this part of the computational physiology module we demonstrate some modelling practices that we recommend you follow when developing any mathematical model.
+The key principles are modularity, reuse, and reproducibility - we demonstrate those here using the tool OpenCOR and the CellML and SED-ML formats, but the principles are valid across the spectrum of computational physiology.
+It is also important to be able to share and collaborate with other scientists and we demonstrate this using the Physiome Model Repository (PMR).